temporalio/documentation/docs/glossary.md

 #### [Action](/cloud/pricing#action)

 An Action is the fundamental pricing unit in Temporal Cloud.
+Temporal Actions are the building blocks for Workflow Executions.
+When you execute a Temporal Workflow, its Actions create the ongoing state and progress of your Temporal Application.

 _Tags: [term](/tags/term), [pricing](/tags/pricing), [temporal-cloud](/tags/temporal-cloud), [explanation](/tags/explanation)_

 #### [Actions Per Second (APS)](/cloud/limits#throughput)

-APS, or Actions Per Second, is specific to Temporal Cloud.
+APS, or Actions per second, is specific to Temporal Cloud.
+Each Temporal Cloud Namespace enforces a rate limit, which is measured in Actions per second (APS).
 This is the number of Actions, such as starting or signaling a Workflow, that can be performed per second within a specific Namespace.
-Temporal Cloud uses APS to manage and throttle the rate of these actions to ensure that a Namespace doesn't exceed its rate limit.

 _Tags: [term](/tags/term), [pricing](/tags/pricing), [temporal-cloud](/tags/temporal-cloud), [explanation](/tags/explanation)_